Dry Needling Portage Des Sioux, MO

 Isn’t Dry Needling Just the Same as Acupuncture?

-Not really.
-Acupuncture is a traditional Chinese medical technique, practiced for thousands of years, that seeks to align a person’s “chi,” or vital life force.
-Dry needling is based on Western medicine and has only been widely used in the last several decades.
+Only in that they use similar needles.
+Acupuncture is an ancient Chinese medical technique that seeks to balance a patient’s flow of energy.
+Dry needling is based on Western medicine and has only become popular in the last several decades.

 Will My Insurance Cover Dry Needling?

-Insurance plans all vary, so we can’t know until we look at your personal plan.
-At Axes, we believe everyone should have access to the effective and evidence-backed physical therapy they need to live without pain and get back to living the life they want.
-If it’s most convenient for you, we can reach out to your insurance company and see if dry needling is covered.
+That depends on your specific insurance plan.
+At Axes, we believe everyone deserves the professional, personalized, and proven treatment plans they need to live without pain and get back to the active lifestyle they’re accustomed to.
+We are more than happy to call your insurance company and see if dry needling is covered.

 Some of the other services we offer in Portage Des Sioux, MO are: